Does Pet Insurance Cover Grooming?

 Embrace's Wellness Rewards covers grooming expenses as part of its flexible wellness plans, which come in three annual allowance options: $300, $500 or $700.
 The plan reimburses for everyday grooming costs like toenail trimming and medicated shampoos.

 Wagmo Wellness offers limited grooming coverage through its Classic and Deluxe wellness plans.
-The Classic plan provides up to $100 for grooming expenses, while the Deluxe plan covers up to $200.
+The Classic plan provides up to $100 in annual limit for grooming expenses, while the Deluxe plan covers up to $200.
 Covered services include nail trims, deshedding, gland expressions and standard bath and brush grooming.

 Coverage details also vary by state and individual policy terms.
 Always review your specific policy documents for exact coverage terms and exclusions.